Mesoscale convective complex: Notable MCCs

 One of the most notable MCCs occurred overnight on 19 July 1977, in western Pennsylvania.
 The MCC resulted in heavy rainfall which led to the disastrous flooding of Johnstown, Pennsylvania.
 The complex was tracked 96 hours back to South Dakota and produced copious amounts of rain throughout the northern United States before producing up to 12 in of rain in Johnstown.

 A second notable MCC brought destructive straight-line winds to southern Ontario, Upstate New York, Vermont, Massachusetts, Connecticut, and Rhode Island on the morning of 15 July 1995.
 The MCC produced winds in excess of 160 km/h (100 mph) and was responsible for seven deaths, widespread destruction of forests in the Adirondack and Berkshire Mountains, and over $500 million in property damage.

-The formation of large MCCs over the same general area for a large percentage of the nights in April to July 1993 and their tendency to persist well into the next day was a large part of the cause for the flooding in much of the central United States that year.
+The formation of large MCCs over the same general area for a large percentage of the nights between April 1993 and July 1993 and their tendency to persist well into the next day was a large part of the cause for the flooding in much of the central United States that year.

+A significant mesoscale convective complex, containing remnant tropical moisture from both the eastern Pacific and Gulf of Mexico, caused catastrophic and deadly flooding in July 2025 in the Texas Hill Country.
+Over 130 died as a result, including many children attending Camp Mystic along the Guadalupe River.